Welcome to MCAD!

 Drop-Off and Pick-Up

-Please drop off and pick up your teen on the south side of the main building and enter through the south side parking lot and doors (see map at bottom of page).
-Short-term parking is available for drop off and pick up.
 If driving to class, teens can park in the south side parking lot or on available street parking.
 Please pay attention to any parking restrictions on adjacent streets.
-Teens must not arrive earlier than 10 minutes prior to the beginning of the class and must depart or be picked up immediately upon conclusion of the class.
+Teens must not arrive earlier than ten minutes prior to the beginning of the class and must depart or be picked up immediately upon conclusion of the class.
 Though MCAD does employ a full-time Public Safety staff, your adherence to this policy helps ensure the safety of all youth.

 Please review the class description for any materials that may be required for the first day.
 Syllabi or other class information will be presented at the first class meeting.